-Cisco Unified TSP supports the events caused by a user selecting a call on a line that is being monitored by the application.
-When a call on a line is selected, all of the other lines that share the same line appearance will see the call state change to dwCallState=CONNECTED, and dwCallStateMode=INACTIVE.
+Cisco Unified TSP supports the events that a user selecting a call on an application-monitored line causes.
+When a call on a line is selected, all other lines that share the same line appearance will see the call state change to dwCallState=CONNECTED and dwCallStateMode=INACTIVE.